 How Long Does a Scranton Medical Malpractice Lawyer Have to File a Lawsuit?

-In Scranton, the statute of limitations for filing medical malpractice claims is two years from the suspected malpractice.
+In Scranton, the statute of limitations for filing medical malpractice claims is 2 years from the date of the suspected malpractice.
 However, there are exceptions for cases involving minors or if the harm was not discovered immediately.

 A skilled personal injury law firm in Scranton can help you meet filing deadlines.
 This way, you can receive fair compensation.